XGrammar-2: Dynamic and Efficient Structured Generation Engine for Agentic LLMs: Methods

+For the first challenge, we design a \textbf{hierarchical hashing algorithm} for FSMs to detect identical sub-structures.
+This algorithm resolves the problem by assigning each FSM a structural hash that incorporates both its local state-transition structure and the whole-structure hashes of the FSMs referenced by its rule-reference edges.
+The key idea is to combine the hash of each referenced FSM into the hash of the referencing FSM, so that structural information is aggregated bottom-up along the FSM reference graph.
+Cyclic references break this bottom-up order and therefore require additional handling.
+The overall procedure is: \begin{enumerate} \item Build the FSM reference graph induced by rule-reference edges. \item Hash the acyclic portion bottom-up with Algorithm~\autoref{alg:fsm_hash}. \item Handle each simple cycle using provisional hashes followed by cycle-hash refinement (Algorithm~\autoref{alg: cycle}). \item Use the final FSM hashes as keys for cross-grammar cache reuse. \end{enumerate}

+Algorithm~\autoref{alg:fsm_hash} hashes one FSM, assuming that the hashes of all referenced FSMs are already available.
+It first canonicalizes the local state graph by deterministically sorting outgoing edges and assigning canonical state IDs via BFS from the initial state.
+It then traverses the states in this canonical order and incrementally hashes the serialized state and edge information, including the edge type, label, and target state ID.
+Therefore, for the acyclic portion of the reference graph, we can topologically sort the FSMs and apply Algorithm~\autoref{alg:fsm_hash} in reverse topological order.

+Simple cycles require additional handling because the bottom-up assumption of Algorithm~\autoref{alg:fsm_hash} no longer holds: an FSM in the cycle may refer to another FSM whose final hash is not yet known.
+To address this, we first assign a special provisional value to unresolved rule-reference edges inside the cycle and apply Algorithm~\autoref{alg:fsm_hash} to obtain provisional hashes for the FSMs in the cycle.
+We then apply Algorithm~\autoref{alg: cycle}~\cite{DBLP:journals/corr/abs-2002-06653} to refine these provisional hashes with the cycle structure itself.
+This yields distinct final hashes for different positions in the cycle and preserves the uniqueness of the resulting structural hashes.

 For the second challenge, in the cross-grammar cache, with a given rule with the FSM $A$, we will check if the token mask caches for the same FSM have been computed \autoref{fig: cgc}.
 If there is, then it is a cache hit.
 If the rules share the same lookahead assertion, then it is a perfect cache hit, and we can reuse the token mask cache directly.
 Otherwise, it is a partial cache hit, and we need to recheck all the uncertain tokens and the tokens that are validated by the original lookahead assertion.
 Then, we add the new cache to the global cache pool.
 In this method, most of the token mask cache will be reused.
+Once the size of the cross-grammar cache reaches the limit, we use LRU to evict entries.
+However, as we follow XGrammar’s adaptive storage method, the memory overhead of the cross-grammar cache remains low and rarely reaches this limit.

 In summary, this cross-grammar cache can handle single FSMs, FSMs forming a tree reference structure, and also FSMs forming a graph with simple cycles, and maximize the cache reuse between and within grammars.